And How Do Credit Card Cash Advances Work?

 - ATM or Bank fees.
 These transaction fees are imposed by the financial institution that handles the transaction — the owner of the ATM or the bank where you get your advance.

 - Higher Interest.
 The average cash advance Annual Percentage Rate (APR) is near 25 percent.
-This high interest APR is well above the rate for purchases.
+This high interest APR is well above the rate for purchases and even balance transfers.

 Is there a cash advance grace period?